One of our primary goals for our clients is what we call “wealth preservation”. First, who needs wealth preservation anyway? And what exactly is it?

 What problems do we solve?
 Here are some examples – we will help you to:

 - Keep Uncle Sam’s hands out of your pocket and minimize estate taxes.
-Without proper planning, the government will take a BIG bite out of the nest egg you are trying to pass on to your family.

 - Name guardians for your underage children.